Zuehlke/cpp_example_project/README.md

 dependency 'B', and your project is trying to use the wrong version of dependency 'B', Conan will produce warnings about this configuration error when you run CMake.
-These warnings can easily get lost between a couple hundred or thousand lines of output, depending on the size of your project.
+These warnings can easily get lost between a couple hundred or a thousand lines of output, depending on the size of your project.

 If your project has a Conan configuration error, you can use `conan info` to find it. `conan info` displays information about the dependency graph of your